cran/RConics/README.md

 **This is an ongoing project.**

-To report bugs and contribute to the development of [RGPR](https://emanuelhuber.github.io/RGPR/), see [how to contribute](https://github.com/emanuelhuber/RGPR/blob/master/CONTRIBUTING.md).

 **If you have any questions, comments or suggestions, feel free to contact me (in english, french or german):**
 **emanuel.huber@pm.me**